Xilinx/brevitas/docsrc/source/user_guide/rotations.rst

 Rotations in Brevitas
 ----------------------------------------------------------

-In Brevitas, we different flavours of rotations:
+In Brevitas, we support different flavours of rotations:

 * *Layerwise* Rotations
 * *Fused* Rotations